 Hotel to hotel luggage transfers on walking days are included on this trek.
 Please note that luggage transfers are relatively costly here as while on foot the distance from village to village is very short, by car one has to drive a long way around.
-So if you wish you can opt out of the luggage transfer service and save £80 per person.
+So if you wish, you can opt out of the luggage transfer service and get a price reduction.

 Language: Italian.
 In big cities and resorts many people speak English, but in remote areas, this might not be the case.
 However, most of the hotel personnel where we stay speak English and are ready to help you.
 You can always call our 24/7 helpline if there are any problems.